LunarG/gfxreconstruct/USAGE_desktop.md

   --sync                Synchronize after each queue submission with vkQueueWaitIdle.
   --remove-unsupported  Remove unsupported extensions and features from instance
                         and device creation parameters.
+  --adjust-depth-format Attempt to substitute a supported depth format for an
+                        unsupported depth format.
   -m <mode>             Enable memory translation for replay on GPUs with memory
                         types that are not compatible with the capture GPU's memory types.
 Available modes are: